 Men’s Race

-Also in the field is the ‘GOAT’ himself, Eliud Kipchoge.
+A mouth-watering field also includes the reigning Olympic champion Tamirat Tola and fellow Ethiopian Deresa Gelata who has a personal best of 2:02:38 over the marathon distance.
+And don’t miss the ‘GOAT’ himself, Eliud Kipchoge.
 Revered as the greatest marathon runner in history, the two-time Olympic champion is the only human to have run inside two hours over the marathon distance.
-The 40-year-old returns to the streets of the capital for the first time since 2022.
-A four-time winner of the London Marathon, can the magical Kenyan make it five?

 Who will reign supreme in the latest running of this iconic race?
 All will be revealed on the streets of the capital and London Marathon spectating is free at one of the great dates in the UK sporting calendar!